XETV-TDT: Early years (1952–1953)

 Tijuana was the first city outside of Mexico City to receive a television license.
-A license to broadcast on channel 6 was granted to Jorge I. Rivera for XEAC-TV.
+A license to broadcast on channel 6 was granted to Jorge I. Rivera for XEAC-TV in 1950.
 Broadcasts were initially scheduled to start in November 1952, becoming the second cross-border television station, after XELD-TV.

 XETV came into existence because of a technical quirk affecting stations in San Diego and Los Angeles.
-Even after the Federal Communications Commission's Sixth Report and Order lifted a four-year-long freeze on awarding television construction permits in 1952, signing on a third television station in the San Diego market proved difficult.
+Even after the Federal Communications Commission (FCC)'s Sixth Report and Order lifted a four-year-long freeze on awarding television construction permits in 1952, signing on a third television station in the San Diego market proved difficult.
 While San Diego and Los Angeles are not close enough that one city's stations can be seen clearly over the air in the other, the unique geography of Southern California results in tropospheric propagation.
 This phenomenon makes co-channel interference a significant enough problem that the two cities must share the VHF band.

 By 1952, San Diego (assigned channels 8 and 10) and Los Angeles (assigned channels 2, 4, 5, 7, 9, 11 and 13) already had all but three channels on the VHF band covered.
 Channel 3 initially had been deemed unusable as a signal because KEYT-TV in Santa Barbara would travel in a straight line across the Pacific Ocean (it would ultimately be allocated to Tijuana Canal Once outlet XHCPDE-TDT).
 San Diego's first two television stations, KFMB-TV (channel 8) and KFSD-TV (channel 10, now KGTV), which were respectively affiliated with CBS and NBC, were among the last construction permits issued before the FCC's freeze on new television station licenses went into effect.
 The UHF band, introduced by the FCC after the freeze, was not seen as a viable option; television set makers were not required to include UHF tuners until 1964 as a result of the passage of the All-Channel Receiver Act.
 Additionally, several portions of San Diego County are very mountainous, and UHF signals do not carry very well across rugged terrain.